Video Download: Modafinil Is It The Real Life Nzt 48

 - The ability to work anytime.
 Modafinil allows you the freedom to work any hours as needed, day or night.

 - Stops procrastination dead in its tracks.
 For most users, there is no more putting things off.
-Rather, it’s time to get after what you have been delaying.
+Instead, it's time to get after what you have been delaying.

 However, it is suggested that you start with a half-dose of 100 mg or even 50 mg to gauge the drug's effects.
 This is particularly the case for people with a history of any health concern.